-Gilda Susan Radner (June 28, 1946 May 20, 1989) was an American actress and comedian.
-She was one of the original cast members (often referred to as the Not Ready for Prime Time Players) of Saturday Night Live.
-Her characters on the show included obnoxious reporter Roseanne Roseannadanna, hard of hearing Emily Litella, nerdy Lisa Loopner, and "Baba Wawa" (a parody of Barbara Walters).
-Shortly before leaving SNL, Lorne Michaels directed her in her own one-woman show on Broadway, Gilda Radner: Live from New York.
-One performance of that show was captured on camera by Mike Nichols and released as the film Gilda Live.
+Gilda Susan Radner (June 28, 1946 May 20, 1989) was an American actress and comedian, best known as one of the original cast members (often referred to as the Not Ready for Prime Time Players) of Saturday Night Live, on which she played such characters as obnoxious news correspondent Roseanne Roseannadanna, hard of hearing Emily Litella, nerdy Lisa Loopner, and "Baba Wawa" (a parody of Barbara Walters).
+Shortly before she left SNL, Lorne Michaels directed her in a one-woman show on Broadway, Gilda Radner: Live from New York, a performance of which was captured on camera by Mike Nichols and released as the 1980 film Gilda Live.

 She was posthumously awarded a star on the Hollywood Walk of Fame in 2003 and many female comics and SNL cast members continue to cite her as an inspiration to them.